Culdesac (mixtape): Production

-When interviewed by Complex about what influenced his production, Glover had this to say: "Well, I listened to a lot of indie music.
+When interviewed by Complex about what influenced his production, Glover said: "Well, I listened to a lot of indie music.
 I feel like a lot rap heads don’t really listen to a whole bunch of music and are closing themselves off.
 People feel that if you like T.I. then you won’t like Animal Collective or if you like Jeezy you’d probably hate Lykke Li, and I don’t think that’s the case.
 Hip-hop is the most eclectic type of music ever, because you can stay up on anything.
 If the beat is tight, the beat is tight.
 I’m from Atlanta, so I love Outkast.
 I listened to a lot of their stuff when I was younger.
 I listened to the Wu-Tang album.
 I listen to “All That I Got Is You” by Ghostface like a billion times.
 I remember being a kid and hearing that and being like, “Oh shit, that’s like me.”
 [Laughs.]
 My cousin and I used to sleep in the same bed.
 [Laughs.]
 It was the first time I ever felt something.
 I listen to Kanye of course.
 I feel like Kanye paved the way for people like Drake, Wiz Khalifa, and rappers who rap about their life.
 Not every rapper is from the streets, yo.
 Jay-Z’s story is not my story and I say that in the album.
 I love Jay-Z, but I can’t tell that story."